-The suggestion is that Black Limestone fades so quickly from it's original deep black to a pale grey colour that it is almost not worth the purchase.
+The suggestion is that Black Limestone fades so quickly from its original deep black to a pale grey colour that it is almost not worth the purchase.
 If you purchased Black Limestone paving slabs for a dark black finish, then you will be disappointed within weeks.
 But is this true?
 Will you be disappointed?
-Lets go through it point-for-point and hopefully you will be able to decide whether this is the stone for you.
+Let us go through it point-for-point and hopefully you will be able to decide whether this is the stone for you.

 The Curse of Black Limestone - Origins

 A few years ago, Pavingexpert wrote the article "The Curse of Black Limestone" - it is a very well researched article and we would recommend giving it a read.
 They have even run their own Black Limestone test towards the end of the article which is very informative.
 As a result of this article and the effort put into writing it, the article appears as the number 1 search result for any search relating to Black Limestone which means it's often the first piece of information people find when they begin to look into Black Limestone paving slabs.
 Whilst a fairly reflective comment on the material, it does paint quite a scathing picture of the material which I can imagine will put many people off before they have even looked into it.

 The Curse of Black Limestone - Myth or Fact?

 So the question comes down to whether this is true, and to what extent.